Occupational Therapy Assistant

 This program has been accredited since its inception in 1997.

-- Complete 40 hours of observation in a clinical setting with a licensed Occupational Therapist or Occupational Therapy Assistant using the Observation Form in the application packet.
+- 40 hours of observation completed in two different clinical settings with a licensed Occupational Therapist or Occupational Therapy Assistant using the Observation Forms approved by Rhodes State College.